- Where can I get information on becoming a professional counselor?

 CACREP does not rank accredited programs and ranking is not the purpose of accreditation.
 CACREP accredited programs vary greatly in size, resources, delivery methods, student demographics, and the overall mission of the institution of higher education in which it is housed.
 CACREP accreditation guarantees through a multi-stage external review process that critical quality-related program components are in place.
 The ultimate determination of what program is “best” should be made by you, the prospective student, based on your educational needs and interests.

-The majority of CACREP accredited programs are in the United States.
-CACREP currently accredits a program in Mexico.
+Currently, all CACREP accredited programs are in the United States and its territories.
 Many US-based programs maintain connections with international programs to expand the learning opportunities for both sets of students.
 CACREP does maintain an International Registry of Counsellor Education Programs (IRCEP) (www.ircep.org) which includes international counseling programs as well as CACREP accredited US-based programs that have established connections with international programs.
 The registry is not the same as accreditation and uses different criteria and processes than are used for CACREP accreditation purposes.

 CACREP does not accredit any type of psychology or social work programs.
 CACREP is recognized by the Council for Higher Education Accreditation (CHEA) to accredit master’s and doctoral degree programs in counseling and its specialties that are offered in colleges and universities in the United States and throughout the world.
 Psychology is a separate discipline from counseling.
 The purview for the accreditation of psychology programs rests with the American Psychological Association (APA) (www.apa.org) and for social work with the Council on Social Work Education (www.cswe.org).